-I went from working full-time for 33 years at a factory that was just across the road from where I lived to suddenly being made redundant and I couldn’t believe it, I didn’t know what to do
+I went from working full-time for 33 years at a factory that was just across the road from where I lived to suddenly being made redundant and didn’t know what to do.

 I locked myself away for 12 months, I was really struggling but kept it all to myself, I even kept it from my two boys.

-I was sofa surfing and occasionally staying on the floor a coffee shop where I was helping out.
+I stayed on friend’s sofas and occasionally at a coffee shop where I was helping out.

-I like to keep myself busy with any DIY or gardening.
-I turned a fallen branch into a bird bath when I arrived and it was the first time they had birds in the garden for years.
+Once a space became available, I was offered accommodation at Platfform’s supported housing.
+After settling in I started making things there too; I built an allotment where we grow vegetables and fruit and I’m always doing things in the flat, I love DIY and have made my own bench for doing my woodwork.
+I now like to keep myself busy with any DIY and gardening, I used a fallen branch to create a bird bath when I arrived and it was the first time they had birds in the garden for years.
 I started building all sorts of things, a bench, some reindeers at Christmas time – people were even asking to buy them!